canonical/ubuntu-packaging-guide/debian-dir-overview.rst

   `/usr/share/common-licenses/GPL-2'.

  Files: debian/*
- Copyright: Copyright 1998 Captain Packager <packager@coolness.com>
+ Copyright: Copyright 1998 Jane Doe <packager@example.com>
  License: GPL-2+

 This example follows the `DEP-5: Machine-parseable debian/copyright <http://dep.debian.net/deps/dep5/>`_ proposal.
 You are encouraged to use this format as well.